Japan machinery makers with China exposure take big hit amid trade war fears

 “For the Japanese economy which relies heavily on external demand amid weak domestic demand, this signals an end to strong exports,” said Toru Suehiro, a senior market economist at Mizuho Securities.

-High-purity silicon maker Sumco Corp also shed 5.0 percent and silicon products maker Shin-Etsu Chemical Co tumbled 6.7 percent.
+High-purity silicon maker Sumco Corp (3436.T) also shed 5.0 percent and silicon products maker Shin-Etsu Chemical Co 4063. tumbled 6.7 percent.